TurakhiaLab/DIPPER/README.md

 DIPPER (**DI**stance-based **P**hylogenetic **P**lac**ER**) is an ultrafast tool designed to reconstruct ultralarge phylogenies.

 ## <a name="install"></a> Installation
 NOTE: DIPPER is currently supported on systems with <b>NVIDIA GPUs only</b>.
-Support for other platforms including AMD GPUs, CPU-only for x86-64 and ARM64 architecture will be added soon, stay tuned!
+Support for additional platforms, including AMD GPUs and CPU-only options for x86-64 and ARM64 architecture, will be added soon.
+Stay tuned!

 ### 1. <a name="dockerimage"></a> Using Docker Image
 To use DIPPER in a docker container, users can create a docker container from a docker image, by following these steps